gigDevelopment10/Pythonsaurus/Python_Package.md

+# Create a python package

-# Make sure you have upgraded version of pip
+Make sure you have upgraded version of pip
 Windows
 ```
 py -m pip install --upgrade pip